-Southern California Chapter 13 Bankruptcy Lawyers
+Chapter 13 Bankruptcy Lawyer in California

 At Wadhwani & Shanfeld, we individualize our approach for each individual.
 As our client, our goal — first and foremost — is to find a tailored solution just for you.
-We are hands-on lawyers who work closely with every client to make sure they receive excellent service and make informed decisions.
-Get over 40 years' bankruptcy experience and extensive knowledge about bankruptcy filing.
+We are hands-on Southern California Chapter 13 bankruptcy lawyers who work closely with every client to make sure they receive excellent service and make informed decisions.
+Get over 65 years' bankruptcy experience and extensive knowledge about bankruptcy filing.
 If you did not qualify for Chapter 7 bankruptcy, Chapter 13 bankruptcy, also known as reorganization bankruptcy, may be an alternative option.

-What is Chapter 13 Reorganization Bankruptcy?
+What Is Chapter 13 Reorganization Bankruptcy?

 turn your financial situation around and to achieve renewed stability and peace of mind.

 Chapter 13 bankruptcy can be beneficial for individuals who: